 • Fire and Medical emergency contact number: 119

 Japan Local Laws and Customs

 - Shoes are not worn when in someone’s house or on traditional Japanese flooring.
-Some restaurants, hotels or resorts will also expect you to take your shoes off.
+Some restaurants, hotels or resorts may also expect you to take your shoes off.

 - There is no tipping in any situation in Japan, tipping is actually seen as rude.
 This includes cabs, restaurants and personal care services.

 - You must carry your passport with you at all times.

 - Japan has zero tolerance towards drug possession and there are severe penalties for all drug offences.

 Safety and Security

 Japan is known as being one of the safest countries in the world due to its very low crime rate, but it is advisable to take the same precautions you would when you are out and about at home.
 Like any other country with popular tourist destinations, some places in Japan are hot pickpocketing zones.
 Be alert and keep your belongings with you at all times, especially in crowded areas like train stations and popular public areas like Tokyo’s nightlife districts.
 It’s always a good idea to keep valuable belongings or extra spending money in a hotel safe, if you are provided with one.